-On June 10, 2019, Central Coast Water Board staff hosted a public workshop at the City to discuss offer the opportunity for public feedback on the draft permit released on June 510, 2019and offer the opportunity for public feedback.
+On June 10, 2019, Central Coast Water Board staff hosted a public workshop at the City to discuss the draft permit released on June 10, 2019 and offer the opportunity for public feedback.
 The Permittee's stormwater program implementation costs were a focus topic to solicit public comment at the workshop.
 Central Coast Water Board staff conducted targeted outreach to groups representing disadvantaged communities to inform and encourage participation at the public workshop.

 Prior to the Central Coast Water Board's consideration of this Order, Central Coast Water Board staff notified all known interested parties of its intent to hold a hearing to issue this Order and provided responses to written public comments submitted on the draft Order.
-The Central Coast Water Board held a public hearing on the draft Order during its regular Board meeting on September 19, 2019.
+The Central Coast Water Board held a public hearing on the draft Order during its regular Board meeting on September 20, 2019.
 All known interested parties were invited to attend.
 At the public hearing, the Central Coast Water Board heard testimony and comments pertinent to the discharge and this Order.